Quick Decision Guide

 - Set

-parameter to control how many total results you want - Results are delivered progressively via callbacks as soon as they’re processed
+max_resultsparameter to control how many total results you want - Results are delivered progressively via callbacks as soon as they’re processed

 - No manual pagination handling required